robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

 You can of course inline these variables in the compartment model CL code (which is faster), but then the end-users can not easily change these values.
 By adding them as model data parameters, end-users can change the specifics of the model by changing the data in the model data parameters.

-A model data parameter is identified by having the super class :py:class:`~mdt.models.parameters.ModelDataParameterConfig` and are commonly placed in the Python module named ``model_data.py``.
+A model data parameter is identified by having the super class :py:class:`~mdt.models.parameters.ModelDataParameterTemplate` and are commonly placed in the Python module named ``model_data.py``.